Khelda/nvim-config/README.md

 ## Useful keybindings

-This configuration specifies a few keybindings, most of which were created with the French AZERTY layout in mind.
+This configuration specifies a few keybinds, most of which were created with the French AZERTY layout in mind.
 All keybinds are defined in `init.vim.d/50-keybinds.vim` and are shared between Vim and Goyo mode where applicable.

 Here's a list of all non-default keybindings in this Neovim config: